frictionlessdata/datapackage/source/data-packages.rst

 Core Attributes
 ~~~~~~~~~~~~~~~

-The metadata hash may have the following keys and values:
+The metadata may have the following keys and values:

 * name (required) - short url-usable (and preferably human-readable) name of
   the package.
 This must be lowercase alpha-numeric name without spaces.
 It may
   include "." or "_" or "-" characters.
 It will function as a unique identifier
   and therefore should be unique in relation to any registry in which this
   package will be deposited (and preferably globally unique).
-* title (required) - a title or one sentence description for this package
+* title (optional) - a title or one sentence description for this package
 * description - a description of the package.
 The first paragraph (up to the
   first double line break should be usable as summary information for the package)
 * version - a version string conforming to the Semantic Versioning requirements